ideaChenGo/FS2/README.md

    "slave_cam_ip": ""
    }

-**timelapse**   Seconds in timelapse mode (Enabled doing a long Shutter click of at least 2 seconds) **upload_host** / path   the host and path to your upload script ( testweb.com/upload.php?f=2018 ) **slave_cam_ip**  BETA A GET ping that is made to another IP or host/capture on the moment of taking a picture.
-For ex. can be used to trigger IP the capture route of another camera, taking two pictures at the same time when you shoot one of the cameras triggering the other as a 'slave camera'
+**timelapse**  Seconds in timelapse mode till next picture (Enabled doing a long Shutter click of at least 2 seconds)

+**upload_host** / path   the host and path to your upload script ( testweb.com/upload.php?f=2018 )

+**slave_cam_ip**  BETA A GET ping that is made to another IP or host and fixed path: /capture on the moment of taking a picture.
+For ex. can be used to trigger IP the capture route of another camera, taking two pictures at the same time when you shoot one of the cameras triggering the other as a 'slave camera'.
+UPDATING this slightly it could be used to pimg any script to trigger an action when taking a photo, like sending an email or giving a signal to another IoT device.

 NOTE: The new config is saved as a file in SPIFFS only if the new connection is succesfull !
 Take out the boxing gloves before typing your Wifi password ;)